shash3061/ML_Web_App/README.md

 # ML Web App

-Building a Machine Learning Web_Application using scikit-learn and streamlit.
+Building a Machine Learning Web App using scikit-learn and streamlit.